HackSpacePeru/developer-roadmap/README.md

 ## 🚦 Wrap Up

 If you think any of the roadmaps can be improved, please do open a PR with any updates and submit any issues.
-Also, I will continue to improve this, so you might want to watch/star this repository to revisit.
+Also, we will continue to improve this, so you might want to watch/star this repository to revisit.

 ## ☑ TODO